American Indian Records and Resources

 The American Indian Archives

-Since 1934 the Oklahoma Historical Society American Indian Archives have housed American Indian records for numerous tribes.
+Since 1934 the Oklahoma Historical Society American Indian Archives have housed records for numerous tribal nations.
 The records came to the Oklahoma Historical Society after Congress passed legislation giving the OHS custody of the materials.
-These records include a variety of official documents and information relating to tribes in Indian and Oklahoma Territory.
-The archives include a significant number of records pertaining to the Five Tribes as well as other tribes.
+These records include a variety of official documents and information relating to nations in Indian and Oklahoma Territory.
+The archives include a significant number of records pertaining to the Five Tribes as well as other tribal nations.

 The Research Division is an affiliate of the National Archives and Records Administration.

 Dawes Rolls and American Indian Ancestry

 The following resources are available for researching your Indian ancestry.
-If you are searching for a connection to one of the Five Tribes—Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole—consult the Dawes Final Roll.
+If you are searching for a connection to one of the Five Tribes—Cherokee, Chickasaw, Choctaw, Muscogee, and Seminole—consult the Dawes Final Roll.
 This final roll is the basis for determining eligibility for tribal citizenship.